 You are also absolutely correct that you need to safeguard your idea.
 Among the documents that your investors will want to see prior to giving you money, is a patent application.
 If you do not have IP secured,...Read more »

 Copyright applies to the "work" -- the story -- not ideas.
 Characters can be protected by trademarks, like Mickey Mouse.
-Unless you give away your rights to the characters, the magazine cannot use them without your permission in another story or any publication simply as a result of owning the...Read more »
+Unless you give away your rights to the characters, the magazine cannot use them without your permission in another story or any publication simply as a result of...Read more »

 You can register your slogan as a trademark if you use it to identify your goods (t-shirts, etc) to distinguish your product from those manufactured and sold by others.